Carnation, Washington: American settlement

 The valley was home to several dairy farms established in the 1900s, including a research farm for the Carnation Evaporated Milk Company.
 Following lobbying from the company and the approval of the state legislature, Tolt was renamed to "Carnation" in 1917.
-The renaming of the town was opposed by local residents and members of the Snoqualmie tribe, and later changed back to Tolt on May 3, 1928.
+The renaming of the town was opposed by local residents and members of the Snoqualmie Indian Tribe, and later changed back to Tolt on May 3, 1928.
 The "Carnation" name remained on the post office and train depot, and continued to be used by outsiders.
 Tolt was then renamed back to "Carnation" on October 29, 1951.
 During the late 20th century, Carnation moved away from dairy farming and became a community for job centers in the Eastside, growing to a population of 2,158 by 2020.

 Geography

 Carnation lies in the Snoqualmie Valley between Duvall and Fall City.
 It is on the east bank of the Snoqualmie River just north of its junction with the Tolt River.

 According to the United States Census Bureau, the city has a total area of 1.18 sqmi, of which, 1.16 sqmi is land and 0.02 sqmi is water.

+Langlois Lake lies just outside city limits.

 Climate

-Carnation has a oceanic climate (Köppen Cfb).
+Carnation has a warm-summer mediterranean climate (Köppen Csb).

 Attractions

 Camlann Medieval Village, a living history museum of a medieval English village, is located approximately 4 mi north of Carnation.
 Founded in the early 1980s, Camlann is devoted to teaching and entertaining schools, clubs, families, and individuals about what life in England in 1376 would have been like.

-Remlinger Farms is a functioning farm located less than 1 mi outside of the town center where families can spend time around crops, eat locally raised and grown food, and go on fun park rides.
+Remlinger Farms is a functioning farm located less than 1 mi outside of the town center where families can spend time around crops, eat locally raised and grown food, and go on park rides.